 In my experience, it is very difficult to distinguish the Blues (Polyommatinae), a subfamily of the Gossamer-wing butterflies (Lycanenidae), if you don’t know which aspects are the important differences.
-An important aspect is that the underside of the front wing is white, grey or light brown (never orange) with black dots or dark stripes.
-A second important aspect is the presence or absence of a spot at the root on the underside of the forewing.
-In addition, the presence of a centre spot on the top of the wings, whether or not a continuation of orange moon spots on the bottom and the white or checkered fringes play an additional role in the decision for the correct species.
-For the Common Blue, Brown Argus and Silver-studded Blue, the distinction can be easily obtained from the underside of the rear wing.
+An important aspect is that the underside of the forewing is white, grey, or light brown (never orange) with black dots or dark stripes.
+A second important aspect is the presence or absence of a spot at the base on the underside of the forewing.
+In addition, the presence of a central spot on the top of the wings, whether or not a continuation of orange moon spots on the underside, and the white or checkered fringes play an additional role in the decision for the correct species.
+For the Common Blue, Brown Argus, and Silver-studded Blue, the distinction can be easily obtained from the underside of the rear wing.
 The Silver-studded Blue often has a white band along with the moon spots and the Common Blue and Brown Argus have a white cone (marked blue).
 The Common Blue has the front three dots in a row and the Brown Argus like a “hockey stick” (indicated in red).

 Adonis Blue – 2007 (FR)

 The Adonis Blue (Lysandra bellargus) is a butterfly found mainly in southern and central Europe, flying in two generations from late April to October.
 The top of the male is shiny sky blue with a very narrow black border.
 The female has orange moon spots at the top of the wings which are often chocolate brown with blue pollination.
 Both sexes have distinctive black lines that enter or cross the white fringes of the wings.
 The wingspan is 38mm.
 Host plant: Horseshoe Vetch.
 Dutch name: Adonisblauwtje.
 Frisian name: –